-- 3.1 The Independent Administrator should compile a database with the payment and revenue data provided by the reporting entities. - 3.2 The Independent Administrator should comprehensively reconcile the information disclosed by the reporting entities, identifying any discrepancies (including offsetting discrepancies) in accordance with the agreed scope and any other gaps in the information provided (e.g. assurances). - 3.3 The Independent Administrator should identify any discrepancies above the agreed margin of error established in agreement with the MSG
+- 3.1 The Independent Administrator should compile a database with the payment and revenue data provided by the reporting entities, disaggregated by project in accordance with the MSG's definition. - 3.2 The Independent Administrator should comprehensively reconcile the information disclosed by the reporting entities, identifying any discrepancies (including offsetting discrepancies) in accordance with the agreed scope and any other gaps in the information provided (e.g. assurances). - 3.3 The Independent Administrator should identify any discrepancies above the agreed margin of error